 - Dry your hands using a clean towel or air dry them.

-If you don’t have access to soap and water, the CDC advises using an alcohol-based hand sanitizer containing at least 60% alcohol.
+If you don’t have access to soap and water, the CDC advises using an alcohol-based hand sanitizer containing at least 60 percent alcohol.

 Less Than a Minute

 And it takes so little time.
-In less than a minute, you could keep yourself, or someone you love, from getting sick for days on end.
+In less than a minute, you could keep yourself, or someone you love, from getting sick.